vishans/Monte-Carlo-Connect-4/README.md

 <img src="screenshots/first.png">

 An old project of mine, back when I was learning game theory.
-A Monte Carlo simulation is used by the computer to play against a human.
+A Monte Carlo simulation is run by the computer to play against a human.